+Councillor

-Councillor Davydd Griffiths
+Davydd Griffiths

+Elected in 2020.

 Councillor Davydd Griffiths leads the Education and Innovation portfolio and is deputy lead for the City Transport, Infrastructure and Operations portfolio.

 Councillor Griffiths acts as Council's representative (through membership or as a contact point) in relation to activities and functions of the following committees or external organisations: